Giffords: 2018 election cycle

-In 2018, the PAC continued to endorse and support candidates on both sides of the aisle, including three Republican candidates they identified by focusing on legislation that broke with Republican orthodoxy on guns laws.
+In 2018, the PAC continued to endorse and support candidates on both sides of the aisle, including three Republican candidates they identified by focusing on legislation that broke with Republican party line on guns laws.
 The organization particularly faced criticism over its endorsement of incumbent Republican Leonard Lance in New Jersey's 7th District over Democratic challenger Tom Malinowski.
 It was noted that both Lance and Malinowski supported gun legislation favored by Giffords.
 In the 2018 election Malinowski unseated Lance as Democrats took back the majority in the House of Representatives.

 As of June 2018, the group had raised nearly $13 million and had donated more than $177,000 directly to federal candidates.
 As part of its 2018 campaign work, Giffords worked with VoteVets to rally support for seven congressional candidates who support stronger gun laws.
 All seven are Democrats.
 The group also dedicated millions to successfully unseat four NRA-backed incumbent House members.

 Commentators and editorial pages noted that work by Giffords and other gun violence prevention organizations had been a powerful element in the 2018 election cycle.
 The Washington Post editorial board cited the work of Giffords and wrote that the election marked a "shift in the politics of gun control; no longer is it a third rail to be avoided at all costs."
 NPR reported that 95 candidates endorsed by Giffords PAC won House seats.
 According to the AP VoteCast election day survey, 61% of voters said gun laws should be more strict.

+2019 state races

+Giffords was active in the state-wide races in Virginia in 2019, supporting over 40 candidates for the Virginia House of Delegates and State Senate, both of which flipped Democratic and subsequently passed a range of new gun safety laws.

+2020 election cycle

+In 2019, Giffords co-hosted the first-ever presidential forum on gun safety, attended by nine leading Democratic candidates for president and emceed by Craig Melvin of NBC and MSNBC.
+Giffords went on to support Joe Biden following his clinching of the nomination, with co-founder Gabby Giffords filming a video played at the Democratic National Convention, which was virtual due to the COVID-19 pandemic.

+In the Senate, Giffords supported John Hickenlooper of Colorado against an incumbent backed by the NRA, investing in digital and television advertisements and hosting local events.

+Giffords led a virtual tour, the Road to Universal Background Checks, and endorsed over 300 candidates for a range of offices in 34 states, with 256 candidates winning their races.